 We Can Never Go Home (Amazon / Goodreads) By Matthew Rosenberg and Patrick Kindlon.
 Art by Josh Hood and Brian Level.
 Colors by Amanda Scurti and Tyler Boss.
 Letters by Jim Campbell and David C. Hopkins.

 Violent, not at all hopeful, but extremely compelling.
 Teenagers with superpowers doing the teenage angst version of Bad Decision Theater, on the run because of their powers and tangling themselves up with crime.
 Why did I love this?
 Did I just get into the inevitability of disaster?
-I don’t usually go for messy characters, especially young men who are as fucked up and manipulative as the male main character here, but Duncan’s desperate, broken behavior here made me want to wrap him in a blanket and send him to therapy so he could stop self-destructing and taking other people with him.
+I don’t usually go for such messy characters, especially young men who are as fucked up and manipulative as the male main character here, but Duncan’s desperate, broken behavior made me want to wrap him in a blanket and send him to therapy so he could stop self-destructing and taking other people with him.

 The female half of the duo, former popular kid Madison, was the one I rooted for, even knowing there was probably no way to save her situation.
 I was pleasantly surprised with how okay I could be with her fate, and that’s all I’ll say about that.
 If you’re looking for a reality-based take on what would happen to the teenage mutants Xavier didn’t find and bring to his school, this is your book.
+I’ve read it twice and liked it even better the second time around.

 We Can Never Go Home is complete in one volume.